atomist/samples/README.md

 [![atomist sdm goals](https://badge.atomist.com/T29E48P34/atomist/samples/5f6a382b-a284-4918-9635-349c70d2a3b4)](https://app.atomist.com/workspace/T29E48P34)

 This repository is the home of very small sample Atomist Software Delivery Machines.

-Each TypeScript file in the root of this repository show-cases a certain feature of the SDM framework and the Atomist platform.
+Each TypeScript file in `/lib` showcases a certain feature of the SDM framework and the Atomist platform.

 Software delivery machines enable you to control your delivery process in code.
 Think of it as an API for your software delivery.
 See the